propavingk/LamportLens/ARCHITECTURE.md

 deliberately small: underfunded, at-minimum, barely-above, funded, and the separate executable-excluded bucket.
-Executable accounts are excluded from the rent comparison on purpose; the loader holds programs, and applying the
+Executable accounts are excluded from the rent comparison on purpose; the loader holds programs, and applying the account rule to them would produce phantom findings at scale.

+### audit.py

+Folds a list of records into the aggregates a reader needs: status counts, the total lamport bond represented by the exemptions, the underfunded deficit, what a closure sweep would return, per-band concentration, and a per-owner